Go Fish

 Go Fish or Fish is a card game for approximately two to five players, often played by children.
-It might be similar to a game called Andare e piscere which was current in Italy at the end of the 15th Century, of which no contemporary description survives.
+It might be similar to a game called Andare e piscere which was current in Italy at the end of the 15th century, of which no contemporary description survives.

 Rules

 The game can be played by two players or more, up to about five or six.
 Five cards are dealt from a standard 52-card deck to each player, or seven cards if there are only two or three players.
 The remaining cards are placed face down, usually spread out in a pile.

-The player whose turn it is to play asks any other player for their cards of a particular rank.
-For example, Ed may ask, "Pamela, do you have any eights?"
-Ed must have at least one card of the rank he requested.
-Pamela must hand over all cards of that rank if he has any.
-If he has none, Pamela tells Ed to "go fish" (or simply "fish"), and Ed draws a card from the stock and places it in his own hand.
-Then it is the next player's turn—except that some players allow Ed's turn to continue if the card that he draws is the rank he last named, or if it completes a book.
-When any player at any time has four cards of one rank, they form a book, and the cards must be placed face up in front of that player.
+During a turn a player asks any other player for their cards of a particular rank, for example, Joey asks, "Amelia, do you have any eights?"
+Joey must hold at least one card of the rank he requested and Amelia must hand over all cards of that rank if she has any.
+If she has none, Amelia tells Joey to "go fish" (or simply "fish"), and he would draw a card from the stock and place it in his hand.
+Then it is the next player's turn—except that some variations allow Joey's turn to continue if the card that he draws is the rank he last named, or if it completes a book.
+When any player at any time has four cards of a particular rank, they form a book, and the cards must be placed face up in front of that player.
 Play passes to the left, or to the player who was unsuccessfully asked for cards.

 The winner is the first player to run out of cards in their hand by laying them down in books of four cards.
-Some rules allow that if two players go out at the same time—for instance, if Pamela makes a book with the last cards in his hand by taking the last cards from Ed's hand—the asked player may win if he is the one who collected more books.
+Some rules allow that if two players go out at the same time—for instance, if Amelia makes a book with the last cards in her hand by taking the last cards from Joey's hand—Joey may end up winning if he has collected more books.
 Other rules specify that the winner is whoever has the most books when the first player runs out of cards.
 Alternatively, play may continue until all thirteen books have been made, with players who run out of cards drawing from the stock before taking their turn; the winner is then the player with the most books at the end.